-Before launching experiments on your website, you must install the Kameleoon script.
+Before launching experiments on your website or mobile app, you must install the Kameleoon script.
 This script has to be added to the

-<head> tag of your website’s source code.
-It contains your unique website code.
-Don’t worry: we can guide you step by step; and our adaptable solution will take all the distinctive features of your website into account.
+<head> tag of your website or mobile app’s source code.
+It contains your unique project code.
+Don’t worry: we can guide you step by step; and our adaptable solution will take all the distinctive features of your project into account.

-If your package allows you to do so, you can set up multiple websites with your Kameleoon account.
+If your package allows you to do so, you can set up multiple websites or mobile apps with your Kameleoon account.
 This can be particularly useful for testing your website and mobile version or if you want to test Kameleoon on your pre-production website first.

 Several setup options are available.
 Their sequence follows this pattern: